|Middle rear seat belt looks sloppy while not in use.

 When the E30 rolled off the production line in 1982, it was a much simpler time when it came to safety regulations.
-The rear seats in the BMW E30 does not have a three point seat belt for the middle seat.
-When not in use, the belt just tends to lay on the rear seat and looks quite sloppy.
+The rear seats in the BMW E30 do not have a three point seat belt for the middle passenger.
+When not in use, the belt just tends to lay on the rear seat bottom and looks quite sloppy.
 Additionally, the seat belt slides around while cornering.
-BMW offers nice cubby locations for the buckles when not in use, but a common overlooked feature of the E30 offers a solution to tuck away the rear lap belt when not in use as well.
+BMW offers nice cubby locations for the buckles when not in use, but what about the belt itself?
+A common overlooked feature of the E30 offers a solution to this problem.

-Located in the parcel shelf of the E30 near the right rear speaker is a little plastic triangle.
-This small piece of plastic is in fact for the buckle of your middle seat.
+Located in the parcel shelf of the E30, near the right rear speaker, is a little plastic triangle.
+This small piece of plastic is in fact a holder for the buckle of your middle seat.
 The buckle simply slides in and offers a snug location for the belt.
-Not only is this purely practical it also looks AWESOME when strapped down tight to the rear seat back.
+Not only is this purely practical, it also looks AWESOME when strapped down tight to the rear seatback.
 A very clean and simple feature.